mlflow/mlflow/docs/source/models.rst

 The following `short example from the MLflow GitHub Repository
 <https://github.com/mlflow/mlflow/blob/master/examples/evaluation/evaluate_with_custom_metrics.py>`_
-uses :py:func:`mlflow.evaluate()` with a custom metric function to evaluate the performance of a regressor on the `California Housing Dataset <https://www.dcc.fc.up.pt/~ltorgo/Regression/cal_housing.html>`_.
+uses :py:func:`mlflow.evaluate()` with a extra metric function to evaluate the performance of a regressor on the `California Housing Dataset <https://www.dcc.fc.up.pt/~ltorgo/Regression/cal_housing.html>`_.

 .. literalinclude:: ../../examples/evaluation/evaluate_with_custom_metrics.py
     :language: python

-For a more comprehensive custom metrics usage example, refer to `this example from the MLflow GitHub Repository
+For a more comprehensive extra metrics usage example, refer to `this example from the MLflow GitHub Repository
 <https://github.com/mlflow/mlflow/blob/master/examples/evaluation/evaluate_with_custom_metrics_comprehensive.py>`_.

 Evaluating with a Function